Driving without insurance: what are the penalties?

 How can police tell if a vehicle is uninsured?

-The Motor Insurance Database (MID) records the details of all insured cars in the UK and shares the information with all UK police forces.
+The Motor Insurance Database (MID) records the details of all insured cars in the UK and shares the information with the UK police forces.
 Automatic Number Plate Recognition (ANPR) cameras can tell if a vehicle is insured in a matter of seconds.

 If you receive an IAL: